+Figure 2.36 Physical Device Assigned to a Guest VM Without vIOMMU

 A PCI device can be assigned to a guest in order to be used by a guest DPDK application.
-By leveraging VFIO driver in the host kernel we provide a direct access to an assigned physical NIC from this guest protected with IOMMU.
+By leveraging the VFIO driver in the host kernel you can provide direct access to an assigned physical NIC from this guest protected by IOMMU.

-Next, by leveraging VFIO driver in the guest kernel we provide a direct access to the assigned physical from this guest user space. vIOMMU is providing a secure mechanism to manage DMA transfer between an assigned physical hardware and hosted guest virtual instance memory area.
+Next, by leveraging the VFIO driver in the guest kernel you can provide a direct access to the assigned physical from this guest user space.
+Thre vIOMMU is providing a secure mechanism to manage DMA transfer between an assigned physical hardware and hosted guest virtual instance memory area.

 SRIOV and DPDK in Guest VM

-This use case is almost the same as PCI passthrough.
-VFIO and IOMMU are used to expose a SRIOV virtual function directly to a guest VM.
+This use case is almost the same as PCI passthrough but VFIO and IOMMU are used to expose a SRIOV virtual function directly to a guest VM.

-An additional Physical function driver which is vendor specific is used to manage the virtual function creation on the physical NIC.
-This driver is used by a Virtual Machine Manager (like libvirt) to create the virtual function before the virtual instance is spawned.
+An additional a physical function driver, which is vendor specific, is used to manage the virtual function creation on the physical NIC.
+This driver is used by a VMM (like libvirt) to create the virtual function before the virtual instance is spawned, see Figure 2.37.